LuchoGabba/Master-Data-Science/5-deep_learning/4-computer_vision/yolo_detector/Readme.md

 - Code a ShellScript to launch the program.
 - Pass parameters from the Shell Script to the Python program.

+## Questions

+1. What’s the purpose of the coco.names file?

+2. What’s the cv.dnn.blobFromImage(..) method?

+3. What happens when playing with the confidence variable?
+What's it for?

+    Hint: Try extreme values like: —   if confidence > 0.9:

+4. The method cv.dnn.NMSBoxes is strange.
+What’s its function?

+5. Play with other images with different colors

+6. If we want fewer false positives, what can we do?

+7. If we want fewer false negatives, what can we do?

+**Explain everything in your own words.**

 ## Computer Vision Insights

 ### Purpose of the coco.names File